domesticcatsoftware/DCActionButtonsController/readme.md

 License
 -------

 Made available under the MIT License.
-We'd love to know if you find this code useful or use it in your app: contact at domestic cat.com.au.
+We'd love to know if you find this code useful or use it in your app: contact at domesticcat.com.au.